-Greenhouses and poly tunnels of every scale, design, technological level are cropping up everywhere, as growers around the globe discover the many advantages of protected culture.
-Of the many benefits of greenhouse culture, those topping the list include year-round production, better yield and quality, and protection from adverse weather and pathogens such as early and late blight.
+Greenhouses and poly tunnels of every scale, design, and technological level are cropping up everywhere, as growers around the globe discover the advantages of protected culture.
+Of the innumerable benefits of greenhouse culture, season extension, better yield and quality, and protection from adverse weather and pathogens such as early and late blight top many growers' lists.

-Growing within a protected environment does carry its own set of challenges, however, including increased risk of diseases specific to the greenhouse conditions, such as leaf mold.
-Crops need to do particularly well to deserve placement in the valuable real estate of a greenhouse or hoophouse.
+Growing within a protected environment does carry its own set of challenges, however, including space limitations, pinpointing the right variety/nutrient/light/irrigation recipe, more intensive plant maintenance, and increased risk of diseases specific to greenhouse conditions, such as leaf mold.
+Crops need to perform particularly well to deserve placement in the valuable real estate of a greenhouse or hoophouse.

 The research team at Johnny's Selected Seeds is committed to breeding, trialing, and selecting crops well-suited to the greenhouse environment.
-In the process we've learned a lot about how to identify the top performers, and what distinguishes them from those best grown in the field.
+In the process we've learned a lot about how to identify the top performers, and what distinguishes them from varieties better off grown in the field.
 Here are some findings from Johnny's greenhouse breeding and trialing team, so you know what to look for, along with some recommendations for varieties we think will perform well in your greenhouses….

 Johnny's research team conducts variety trials at our research farm in Albion, Maine, and in cooperation with growers and university researchers across the globe.